netzmacht-archive/contao-workflow-engine/README.md

 * a process is defined by a series of steps, and you advance through the process step by step ;
 * a step contains validations and actions, validations are executed when you try to reach the step, if those validations are successful the step has been reached and actions are executed.

-The workflow works on a "model" object, a model is a class that implements `Lexik\Bundle\WorkflowBundle\Model\ModelInterface`.
+The workflow works on a "model" object, a model is a class that implements `WorkflowEngine\Model\ModelInterface`.
 Each time a model tries to reach a step we log it in the database to keep the steps history.

 Workflow example
 ----------------